 A: CWCs are held to the same standards as MKL.
 These levels are available from the DEP.
-Aqua would not raise the chlorine levels unless they failed to meet DEP standards.
+Aqua NJ would not raise the chlorine levels unless they failed to meet DEP standards.

-36a) Q : Does Aqua have a system wide standard for chlorine levels or does it vary depending on the conditions at a given locale?
-A: (1/9/13) Aqua: "It can vary from one location to another depending on naturally occurring elements.
+36a) Q : Does Aqua NJ have a system wide standard for chlorine levels or does it vary depending on the conditions at a given locale?

+A: (1/9/13) Aqua NJ: "It can vary from one location to another depending on naturally occurring elements.
 NJDEP's standards are maintained at all locations."

 - 37) Comment: The CWC might be incented to replace our mains due to the age of the pipes, but it is unlikely given the good condition of our 4 inch mains.
 Later comment: Law requires 6" mains so the CWC could use that as a basis for increasing investment.
 Response: The cost of main replacement would be borne by all 60,000 of the CWCs customers.
 Other than the dislocation of such construction, MKL would get a good deal. - 38) Q: Do we have access to company client references?A: Yes.
 The committee will be checking references.
-The reference interviews will be posted on the MKL website. - 39) Q: Who would pay for the meters?

-A: The CWC.

-- 40) Comment: The pay back to start paying more than we are now for water would be over 7 years based on price difference.
+The reference interviews will be posted on the MKL website. - 39) Q: Who would pay for the meters?A: The CWC. - 40) Comment: The pay back to start paying more than we are now for water would be over 7 years based on price difference.
 Response: If the net proceeds of the sale were fully distributed to the community, it would have the effect of offsetting water charges for a number of years.
-Depending on the amount distributed and what taxes were owed on this distribution, it is reasonable to estimate that the price difference between what a CWC charges and what is paid in dues to upkeep the water system would be zero for five+ years. - 41) Q: If community-wide (aggregate) metering were in effect, would leakage be built into the price?
+Depending on the amount distributed and what taxes were owed on this distribution, it is reasonable to estimate that the price difference between what a CWC charges and what is paid in dues to upkeep the water system would be zero for five+ years.

+41) Q: If community-wide (aggregate) metering were in effect, would leakage be built into the price?
 This question is no longer relevant.

 A: Yes, the CWC would build in such leakage.
 Extraordinary spikes in usage would be investigated by the CWC.
 Other leakage, e.g. someone leaving a hose on, would be borne by the community if metering is community-wide.
-Metering at the houses removes considerations of paying for leakage in the system. - 42) Q: Would the investment include adding non-existent curb-stops?A: (1/9/13) If meters were installed, Aqua has indicated that non-existent curb stops would also be added. - 43) Q: How do the rates increase over time?A: Slide 13 shows the history of rate increases.
+Metering at the houses removes considerations of paying for leakage in the system.

+- 42) Q: Would the investment include adding non-existent curb-stops?A: (1/9/13) If meters were installed, Aqua NJ has indicated that non-existent curb stops would also be added. - 43) Q: How do the rates increase over time?A: Slide 13 shows the history of rate increases.
 The average increase is about 5-6%/yr.
 The increases come every 2-3 years.

-43a) Q: Is there any reason to anticipate that Aqua's average rate changes over the last ten years would not be representative of future rate increases?
-A: (1/9/13) (Aqua): "No, but we cannot predict new laws and regulations that may be imposed by governmental authorities."
+43a) Q: Is there any reason to anticipate that Aqua NJ's average rate changes over the last ten years would not be representative of future rate increases?

+A: (1/9/13) (Aqua NJ): "No, but we cannot predict new laws and regulations that may be imposed by governmental authorities."

-44) Q: Were there any requests by the CWCs to be able to access the lake water as a source?
+- 44) Q: Were there any requests by the CWCs to be able to access the lake water as a source?A: (Dave Molendyke) No, lake water is not suitable for residential consumption. - 45) Q: How did we pay for the repairs required for past large piping repairs?